Skip to content

 Auction of Two Semi-Detached Dwelling-Houses in Long Street

-Royal Hotel, Attleborough.
-Author’s own collection The Eastern Daily Press of Saturday 10th December, 1910, included notice of a forthcoming auction at the Royal Hotel, Attleborough.
-Amongst the lots being sold, were two semi-detached dwelling-houses with outbuildings and gardens in Long Street, Great Ellingham.
-The auction would take place on the 15th December.
-The Particulars…
+Long Street.
+Left the former Day School (near the Manse) and right the two pairs of double cottages.
+Date unknown but after 1929Courtesy Georgina Wing The Eastern Daily Press of Saturday 10th December, 1910, included notice of a forthcoming auction at the Royal Hotel, Attleborough.
+Amongst the lots being sold, were two semi-detached dwelling-houses with…

 Increase & Decline in the Population of Great Ellingham in the 19th Century